DataResponsibly/RAI_Site.github.io/_pages/RAIforUkraine.md

 **#RAIforUkraine** launched in June 2022, and has been running on the academic calendar (September through August) since Fall 2023.
-The program is open to undergraduate and graduate students who live in Ukraine and are enrolled in degree programs in computer science, information systems and related fields at accredited Ukrainian universities.
-These students -- **RAI Research Fellows** -- are mentored by academic researchers from U.S. and European universities, and conduct cutting-edge collaborative research on a range of responsible AI topics.
+The program is open to advanced undergraduate and graduate students who live in Ukraine and are enrolled in degree programs in computer science, information systems and related fields at accredited Ukrainian universities.
+These students—**RAI Research Fellows**—are mentored by academic researchers from U.S. and European universities, and conduct cutting-edge collaborative research on a range of responsible AI topics.
 Students receive academic credit and